llSourcell/Drone_Flight_Controller/README.md

 Tip: If you get tired of this two-step startup process, edit the `quad_controller_rl/scripts/drone_sim` script and enter a command that runs the simulator application.
 It will then be launched automatically with ROS!

-_Note: If you want to learn more about how ROS works and how you can use it for robotics applications, you may enroll in Udacity's [Robotics Nanodegree Program](https://www.udacity.com/robotics) and can take the [ROS Essentials](https://classroom.udacity.com/nanodegrees/nd209/parts/af07ae99-7d69-4b45-ab98-3fde8b576a16) module._

 ## Implement

 Once you have made sure ROS and the simulator are running without any errors, and that they can communicate with each other, try modifying the code in `agents/policy_search.py` - this is a sample agent that runs by default (e.g. add a `print` statement).
 Every time you make a change, you will need to stop the simulator (press `Esc` with the simulator window active), and shutdown ROS (press `Ctrl+C` in the terminal).
 Save your change, and `roslaunch` again.